TerriaJS/terriajs/README.md

 * **[TerriaJS-Server](https://github.com/TerriaJS/TerriaJS-Server)** is a NodeJS-based server that provides proxying and support services for TerriaJS.
 * **[NationalMap](https://github.com/NICTA/NationalMap)** is the flagship Terria deployment, and the origin of the TerriaJS library.

+#### Related components

+* **[Catalog Editor](https://github.com/TerriaJS/catalog-editor)**, an automatically generated web interface for creating and editing catalog (init) files.
+* **[Generate-TerriaJS-Schema](https://github.com/TerriaJS/generate-terriajs-schema)**, a tool which automatically generates a schema for validating catalog files, and also the editor, by processing TerriaJS source code.
+* **[TerriaMapStatic](https://github.com/terriajs/terriamapstatic)**, a pre-built version of TerriaMap, which can be deployed as a static HTML website, such as on Github Pages.

 ### Using TerriaJS in an existing application

 ```